MichaelRWolf/wendy-ai/notes-from-google-doc.md

 Advanced Bloom / Teleios work → pure Ground-of-Being, integrating flow and form.

-So when we later design funnels, pages, or lesson sequences, we’ll match language to consciousness band—meeting each traveler where they are, Sufi-style.
+So when we later design funnels, pages, or lesson sequences, we'll match language to consciousness band—meeting each traveler where they are, Sufi-style.

-Would you like me to draft a small “Consciousness Register Style Card” next—something you can drop into /00_Voice_Identity/ so every future piece (and the Clone) knows how to sound at each level?
+Would you like me to draft a small "Consciousness Register Style Card" next—something you can drop into /00_Voice_Identity/ so every future piece (and the Clone) knows how to sound at each level?

 ---
 🐬 You said:

 ok good enough

 i have work to get done here - i will get some of this done and ask questions when i need-to

 i only have until 2 - less than 3 hours to work today and do some body things too

 i will get back at 2, so i stay on track